It’s been 6 years since I graduated from High School. That’s hard for me to believe…

 I rushed by.
 Eager to get to my next class before the tardy bell…

 I don’t remember the days I wasn’t late to class, but I do remember the times I could have made a difference in someone’s life, but didn’t.
-It’s more important to have a clean conscious than a clean tardy sheet.
+It’s more important to have a clean conscience than a clean tardy sheet.
 So don’t be afraid to give an extra minute or two to someone who needs it.

 3. Don’t play the dating game